 The FSA and the Committee Chair and members will maintain regular communication between meetings through face to face meetings and correspondence with support from the Secretariat as needed.

 We expect to work with the Committee to develop and use online tools to support its work and communication both at and between meetings.

-The Committee will establish and engage with wider networks of experts, including with other SACs, calling on wider expertise and seeking new synergies depending on the issue at hand, and assist FSA in maintaining and updating the FSA SAC Register of Specialists to assist this agile way of working.
+The Committee will establish and engage with wider networks of experts, including other SACs, calling on wider expertise and seeking new synergies depending on the issue at hand, and assist FSA in maintaining and updating the FSA Register of Specialists to assist this agile way of working.

 The Committee will also have a key role in its own continuous development to assure successful ongoing multidisciplinary and interdisciplinary working.